 What are your future sailing plans?

 Sarah: This is something we never stop talking about.
 And it does prove a bit futile because it's what happens along the way that really determines everything.
-We are currently talking about sailing up the east coast, and eventually crossing the Atlantic to Europe.
-Do some Scandinavian and Mediterranean sailing.
+We are currently talking about sailing up the east coast.
 But the nature of slow travel is to take the time to experience, learn and be changed by the experience.
 And it is those experiences that guide where we go next.
 The same can be said for long term goals.
 If you spend years pursuing a goal, along the way you may discover new paths you didn't know about before.
 And sometimes you may abandon the old path for a new one.
 But you never would have found it if you hadn't pursued the original goal in the first place.
 We will sail for as long as we enjoy it and it meets our needs.
 If it falls short, we will conjure up a new plan that meets our needs better.
 Because in the end it's about pursuing happiness.
 And that requires constantly evaluating quality of daily life and tweaking it to suit you.
 Even if that means drastically changing course.
 This process might lead us away from the boat to something entirely different.
 But without doubt, something kindred.

 AJ: HaHaHa..
 We've talked about this so much the only thing I can say with certainty is: Somewhere between 45 and 320 degrees relative to the apparent wind across the surface of brine water...
 Maybe in the future with an upwind jib or a different boat we can get to within 35 degrees.
 We've even had talks about changing the salinity and/or fluidity of the transport medium...